sqlalchemy-filterset/sqlalchemy-filterset/docs/filtersets.md

 ## Sync/Async support

 There are two classes: `FilterSet` and `AsyncFilterSet`.
-They both have the same `filter` and `count` methods that are used the same way, except that `AsyncFilterSet` is designed to be used in an asynchronous environment.
+They both have the same `filter` and `count` methods that are used in the same way, except that `AsyncFilterSet` is designed to be used in an asynchronous environment.

-For example, the same `ProductFilterSet` with `AsyncFilterSet`:
+For example, the same `ProductFilterSet` can be used with `AsyncFilterSet`:

 ```python
 class ProductFilterSet(AsyncFilterSet):